Multi-Vehicle Route Optimization (Fleet Routing Guide)

 2. Why fleet routing matters

-3. How multi-vehicle optimization works
+3. How multi-vehicle routing works

 4. Constraints: time windows, capacity, working hours